 ICT innovation capability

-Korea is a pioneer in the information and communications sector.
+Korea is a pioneer in the information and communications and technology sector.

 Korea’s ICT innovation extends beyond information and communications technology, enabling ICT convergence across a broad spectrum of fields, including bio, finance, logistics, tourism and culture.